kkatodus/ai-website-builder/README.md

 This project is a web app that allows users who are not familiar with html or css to create a website by chatting with an AI assistant.
 The AI assistant will change the existing html and css in real time which is also rendered as a preview as the user and the AI makes changes to the code.

-## Time spent on parts

-### Part1

-This was done over the course of 5 days.
-Spending averagely 5h per day.
-Totalling 25h.

-### Part2

-This was done in 1 day.
-Spending 3h.

 ## Project structure

 - `backend` - contains the backend code that deals with saving of the user sessions as well as acts as a medium for the conversation between the frontend and the OpenAI API